Visiting Moab in December

 SUN PROTECTION: Wear a sunhat and use sunscreen .
 Carry lip balm with sunscreen and hydrating lotion to apply as needed.

-Moab is one of the popular places to visit in Utah for outdoor activities.
-Here’s a list of activities to do in December:
+Moab is one of the popular places to visit in Utah for outdoor activities like hiking, canyoneering, rock climbing, offroading, biking, scenic drives, photography, and more!

 National and State Parks Near Moab in December

 Explore the two National Parks and one State Park in the Moab area.
 In December you can enjoy scenic drives or hiking trails at any time of day!
 Be prepared with winter clothing so you stay warm while exploring the parks in December.
-Here are some guides to help you plan your visit to these destinations in December:

-Dinosaurs and Petroglyphs in Moab
+Moab Dinosaurs and Petroglyphs in December

 The Moab Giants Museum is a MUST for anyone who loves dinosaurs!
 December is a great time to be outside walking along a trail of life-sized dinosaurs!
 There are also lots of places to see dinosaur tracks and petroglyphs in Moab too!